jomic/cov-sim/README.md

 ```
 py/plot_sir.py < output.json
 ```
-It is also possible to pipe the result from `cov-sim` directly:
+It is also possible to pipe the result from `cov-sim` directly.
+Note that the script is used for plotting the total results, rather than the real-time results.
+Therefore, the `-t` flag must be inactive:
 ```
-../src/cov-sim -i -o < settings.json | ./plot_sir.py
+bin/cov-sim -io < settings.json | py/plot_sir.py
 ```
 Make sure to make the script runnable with `chmod +x py/plot_sir.py`.